Interleukin-17A: Discovery

 IL-17A, often referred to as IL-17, was originally discovered at transcriptional level by Rouvier et al. in 1993 from a rodent T-cell hybridoma, derived from the fusion of a mouse cytotoxic T cell clone and a rat T cell lymphoma.
 Human and mouse IL-17A were cloned a few years later by Yao and Kennedy.
 Lymphocytes including CD4+, CD8+, gamma-delta T (γδ-T), invariant NKT and innate lymphoid cells (ILCs) are primary sources of IL-17A.
 Non-T cells, such as neutrophils, have also been reported to produce IL-17A under certain circumstances.
 IL-17A producing T helper cells (Th17 cells) are a distinct lineage from the Th1 and Th2 CD4+ lineages and the differentiation of Th17 cells requires STAT3 and RORC.

-IL-17A receptor A (IL-17RA) was first isolated and cloned from mouse EL4 thymoma cells and the bioactivity of IL-17A was confirmed by stimulating the transcriptional factor NF-kappa B activity and interleukin-6 (IL-6) secretion in fibroblasts.
-IL-17RA pairs with IL-17RC to allow binding and signaling of IL-17A and IL-17F.
+IL-17 receptor A (IL-17RA) was first isolated and cloned from mouse EL4 thymoma cells and the bioactivity of IL-17A was confirmed by stimulating the transcriptional factor NF-kappa B activity and interleukin-6 (IL-6) secretion in fibroblasts.
+IL-17RA pairs with IL-17RC to allow binding and signaling of IL-17A, IL-17F, and IL-17AF.